 If you’re a long-term alcoholic, you might also experience post-acute withdrawal syndrome (PAWS) after your body detoxes from alcohol.
 Symptoms can include fatigue, irritability, depression, lack of focus, mood swings, and lack of libido.

 At alcohol treatment centres, they’ll have medical professionals available who can prescribe medications that’ll help with withdrawal.
 These can include benzodiazepines and anti-seizure medications.
-Not only will these make you feel more comfortable, but they can also prevent dangerous seizures from occurring.
+Not only will these make you feel more comfortable, but they can also prevent dangerous seizures.

-During detox, you’ll also be put on a healthier diet to promote healing and better recovery.
-For instance, you’ll drink more water and soups and eat more foods that are rich in vitamins and minerals.
+During detox, you’ll also eat healthier to promote healing and recovery.
+For instance, you’ll drink more water and soups and eat more foods rich in vitamins and minerals.

 What Happens in an Alcohol Rehabilitation Centre?

-There are two ways you can receive this treatment: in an inpatient setting or outpatient.
-Read on to find out what happens during treatment and what the difference is between the two.
+You can receive this treatment in two ways: inpatient or outpatient.
+Read on to find out what happens during treatment and the difference between the two.

 Inpatient treatment means you live at the facility while you receive alcohol addiction help.
-This is the most effective way to recover, as you’re focusing all your energy and time on sobriety.
-Plus, you have access to all the facility’s services and personnel at all times.
+This is the most effective way to recover, as you focus all your energy and time on sobriety.
+Plus, you can always access all the facility’s services and personnel.

-During this time, you’ll be learning about what triggers you to drink.
+During this time, you’ll learn what triggers you to drink.
 This may bring up some painful and uncomfortable subjects.
 Still, without getting to the root of your issues, likely, you’ll keep using alcohol as an escape from these unbearable memories.

-You’ll work with counsellors and therapists to identify not only these triggers but also learn ways to handle them in healthy and wholesome ways.
-An effective method of counselling is cognitive behavioural therapy (CBT), which breaks negative thought cycles and actions.
+You’ll work with counsellors and therapists to identify these triggers and learn how to handle them in healthy and wholesome ways.
+Cognitive behavioural therapy (CBT) is an effective counselling method which breaks negative thought cycles and actions.

 To help you find healthy outlets, alcohol abuse treatment facilities offer alternative treatments, such as arts and crafts, massage, meditation, and yoga.
-These, combined with therapy, are all life skills you can take and make use of in the future when you have to deal with stressors again after leaving the facility.
+These, combined with therapy, are all life skills you can use in the future when you have to deal with stressors again after leaving the facility.